paszu/3DSRepo/Troubleshooting.md

 1. Download [firmware_patched.bin](https://up1.ca/#LQm-QJ3j5htr2vTG6Z2TnA)
 2. Delete `firmware_patched.bin` from the `/cakes/` folder on the root of your SD card if it exists
 3. Copy the `firmware_patched.bin` you downloaded to the `/cakes/` folder on the root of your SD card
-4. Do the rest of Part 5, after updating EmuNAND to the latest version delete `firmware_patched.bin` from the `/cakes/` folder on the root of your SD card to have it generate a new one
+4. Do the rest of Part 5, after updating RedNAND to the latest version delete `firmware_patched.bin` from the `/cakes/` folder on the root of your SD card to have it generate a new one

 #####AuReiNAND

 1. Download [patched_firmware_sys.bin](https://up1.ca/#BBTyUYm47YF3hBwBYhKGsA)
 2. Delete `patched_firmware_sys.bin` from the `/aurei/` folder on the root of your SD card if it exists
 3. Copy the `patched_firmware_sys.bin` you downloaded to the `/aurei/` folder on the root of your SD card
-4. Do the rest of Part 5, after updating EmuNAND to the latest version delete `patched_firmware_sys.bin` from the `/aurei/` folder on the root of your SD card to have it generate a new one
+4. Do the rest of Part 5, after updating RedNAND to the latest version delete `patched_firmware_sys.bin` from the `/aurei/` folder on the root of your SD card to have it generate a new one

 ## <a name="ts_agb_firm" />Loading AGB_FIRM...